 First, you need a bachelor’s degree in psychology or a related field.
 If you plan to become an industrial-organizational psychologist, you may wish to choose electives or a secondary course of study in human resources, business administration or marketing in order to prepare for this career.
 If you wish to work as an IO psychologist in a technology firm, a minor or second major in computer programming or a related course of study may also be helpful.

 Unlike clinical psychologists, many IO psychologists complete their formal education with a terminal master’s degree in psychology.
 In graduate school, you will learn about research and statistics as well as take classes on how to implement research findings to benefit a company.
 Research projects are also a big part of the educational process, and some students are able to get assistantships that help them grow their resumes while getting their education.

 Job Prospects and Pay

 The job outlook for industrial-organizational psychologists is good, especially for those with experience in computers and technology.
-The Bureau of Labor Statistics projects that there will be a growth rate of 53 percent in this specialized field between 2012 and 2022.
-Although this statistic seems almost too good to be true when compared with average projected job growth nationwide, you should keep in mind that the field is still competitive due to the large number of individuals graduating with advanced degrees in IO psychology.
+The Bureau of Labor Statistics projects that there will be a growth rate of 3 percent in this specialized field between 2019 and 2029.
+Keep in mind that the field is highly competitive due to the large number of individuals graduating with advanced degrees in IO psychology.

 If you have a curious mind and like learning about human behavior, you have probably considered the field of psychology as a potential career path.
 If you also enjoy computers and information technology, a job as an industrial-organizational psychologist could be right for you.
 Opportunities in careers that combine psychology and IT are growing, and these jobs certainly pay enough to be worth the time and money you will spend on education.